fx-planet/lwks-fx-bundle/README.md

 The effect will be copied and a further window will appear giving details.

 There is no checking in this library for effects with duplicate functionality.
 These are all included largely as supplied by the original creator.
-Some of the earlier effects may have been superseded by Editshare-supplied equivalents.
+Some of the earlier effects may have been superseded by LWKS Ltd-supplied equivalents.
 It's up to you to check that any given effect does what you want, and does it better/faster/simpler than any alternative.

 Lightworks does not overwrite existing effects but simply adds new ones to the list, even if they have the same name and category as a currently installed effect.
 If you want to replace an effect you need to destroy the existing version first.
 In the effects panel right-click on the effect you wish to change, and from the menu that appears, select "Destroy current effect".
 Then install your new version in the usual way.
 Note that you cannot delete effects supplied with Lightworks this way.